Svdvoort/PhDThesis/README.md

 The chapter ["Topographical Mapping of 436 Newly Diagnosed IDH Wildtype Glioblastoma With vs. Without MGMT Promoter Methylation"](https://www.frontiersin.org/articles/10.3389/fonc.2020.00596/full) is distributed under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

+The chapter ["DeepDicomSort: An Automatic Sorting Algorithm for Brain Magnetic Resonance Imaging Data"](https://link.springer.com/article/10.1007%2Fs12021-020-09475-7) is distributed under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ## Work in progress

 This thesis is currently a work in progress, and thus will be updated over time.